-COVID-19 has had an unprecedented effect on the daily life and routine of Americans and people around the world.
+COVID-19 has had an unprecedented effect on the daily life, mental health, and routine of Americans and people around the world.
 Quarantine, social distancing & sheltering in place are words that have entered the everyday vocabulary for most.

 The many health benefits of exercise apply to both people and dogs.
 We highlight some ideas below to help create a new routine that will provide many health benefits for your pooch and a rewarding feeling for you: